emreler/finch/README.md

 To use the API you will need an access token.
 You can create yourself one using the `POST /users` endpoint.
 As a response you will receive the token ([JWT](https://en.wikipedia.org/wiki/JSON_Web_Token)).

 ### Authenticating API calls
-As you can see in the [Swagger](http://swagger.usefinch.co/#/default) page, all endpoints are accepting `Authorization` header.
+As you can see in the [Swagger](http://swagger.usefinch.co/#/default) page, all endpoints are expecting `Authorization` header.
 Value of the `Authorization` header must be in the format `Bearer ACCESS_TOKEN`, where `ACCESS_TOKEN` is the one obtained with the step above.

 ## License